mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/security/security.md

 2. Can send some mav via the `Send` entrypoint callable by the owner.
 3. Stores a log of all the operations.

 What can go wrong?
-To answer this question, we will need to dive a bit into how Tezos processes transactions and what limits it places on them.
+To answer this question, we will need to dive a bit into how Mavryk processes transactions and what limits it places on them.

-To guarantee that the nodes spend reasonable time processing transactions, Tezos requires that the execution consumes no more than a certain amount of _gas_ (in the current protocol, it is 1 040 000 gas units).
+To guarantee that the nodes spend reasonable time processing transactions, Mavryk requires that the execution consumes no more than a certain amount of _gas_ (in the current protocol, it is 1 040 000 gas units).

-But in Tezos, the amount of gas consumed depends on the size of the storage!
+But in Mavryk, the amount of gas consumed depends on the size of the storage!
 All non-lazy (i.e. non-BigMap) storage entries get fetched, deserialised, and type-checked upon each contract invocation.
 It means that:
 1. Our contract will be more and more expensive to call with every transaction made.
 2. Eventually, when the gas consumption is too high, every transaction will hit the upper bound, which will render the contract unusable.